NavinColumbia/emailToTaskDev/README.md

 # 📧 Taskflow

-A powerful Flask application that automatically converts Gmail emails into tasks using Google Tasks.
+A platform that automatically converts Gmail emails into Google Tasks and Google Calendar events.
 Uses AI-powered classification to intelligently decide which emails should become tasks and automatically creates calendar events for meetings.
+Built as part of a group project for an assignment at Columbia University.

 ## ✨ Features

-- **🔐 Secure Gmail Integration**: OAuth2 authentication with Google
+- **🔐 Secure Gmail Integration**: OAuth2 authentication with Google (credentials encrypted at rest)
 - **⚡ Automatic Task Creation**: Convert emails to Google Tasks instantly
 - **📅 Calendar Event Creation**: Automatically creates Google Calendar events for meeting invitations
 - **🤖 AI-Powered Classification**: Machine learning to decide which emails should become tasks